-We have developed a Real Time Quality Assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams to get the 'right work' completed in real time, during the audit.
-Our RTA process is a well embedded quality monitoring programme within PwC New Zealand's audit practice.
-The programme consists of two elements.
+We have developed a Real Time Assurance (RTA) programme designed to provide preventative monitoring that helps coach and support engagement teams to get the 'right work' completed in real time, during the audit.
+We have implemented the RTA programme through our real time engagement review programme which is a well embedded quality monitoring programme within PwC New Zealand's audit practice.